 Remember that many of your prospective clients have mobile devices.
 But, not all of them have PCs that are connected to the internet.

-Podcasts, videos, etc.: Pat Flynn uses different kinds of multimedia content to reach his target audience, including blog posts, videos, podcasts, books, speaking gigs and more.
+Podcasts, videos, etc.: Pat Flynn uses different kinds of multimedia content within his marketing strategy to reach his target audience, including blog posts, videos, podcasts, books, speaking gigs and more.

 Slide presentations: Ana Hoffman creates slide presentations that generated 243,000 views for her blog.